Health and Physical Education (HPE): Ages Nine to Twelve

 .01 Display appropriate verbal and physical behaviour in everyday situations

-.02 Use communication and cooperation skills to enhance interpersonal and group interactions
+.02 Further develop and refine communication and cooperation skills to enhance interpersonal and group interactions

-.04 Use a range of problem-solving strategies in personal and social situations
+.05 Draw on and use a range of problem-solving strategies to confidently and respectfully express their own needs and feelings in personal and social situations

 + Materials and Activity